cfpb/Metro2/README.md

 ## Create temp Folder for Running Locally

-When the tool runs locally, it expects to find the following files to copy from a local directory named `temp`
+When the evaluator job runs locally, it expects to find the following files to copy from a local directory named `temp`

 - temp
   - data